JuanFSantana/DNA-and-RNA-seq-analysis-essentials/Sequence slicing/README.md

-# abd_substraction.py #
+# sequence_slicer.py #
 This script will slice a sequence, even in length, relative to the center.
 It will sort the file based on a given paramter (fold change, peak enrichment, etc), segment the dataset based on a chosen percentage and slice the sequences for a chosen region.
 The output is an excel file containing the sliced sequences.

 # File requirements #
 The input file should be a tab delimited file with at least two columns:
    1. A column with expression/ fold change or any type of numerical data to sort the file and thereby the column with the sequences.
    2. A column containing one sequence per row.
 The sequences can be of any length (as long as they are even), but they all have to be of the same length.
+The slicing occurs relative to the center of the sequence.
+For example, a 200 base pair (bp) region sorrounding a transcription start site (+/-100 bp) where the TSS is in the +1 position.
       * The sequence must be of the format: name, underscore, DNA sequence.

 Example file: